My-Finance-Report/yearly_report/README.md

 # Launch blocking

 - make the column charts make sense

-- the configuration page is just wacky, unlink and work on removing
+- the configuration page is just wacky

 - Sankey currently only allows one intermediate node
 - sankey config comes from openai, has configability somewhere

 - privacy policy

-- some CTA during the demo in banner

 - the llm seems bad at getting dates, may need to include more file context

 # Not Blocking

 - clicking on charts pops tables would be nice
 - would be nice to be able to dump all the files at once
 - consider poor mans analytics by writing visits to the db for now